2015 Washington Redskins season

 The Redskins improved from their 4–12 record from the previous season, going 9–7 and clinching the NFC East division title for the first time since 2012.
-However, they were defeated by the Green Bay Packers in the Wild Card round of the playoffs.
+However, they were defeated by the Green Bay Packers 35–18 in the Wild Card round of the playoffs.

+This marks the last time they made the playoffs and won the NFC East title under the Redskins name before retiring both the name and banner in 2020 after years of keeping the controversial name.